paul-eff/MinecraftOfflineOnlineConverter/README.md

 Please do always make a backup of your game files before using this tool.
 Whilst it was thoroughly tested on my own servers, there is always the chance that a bug might occur!

+If you need this application for a lower Minecraft and/or Java version, please leave me a message or issue :)!

 # TODO

 - JavaDoc the whole project